 Isla Cuale is a natural island on the Cuale River.
 A Cable suspension bridges connect the Island to Zona Romantic.

 The island has some restaurants, a museum, an art gallery, a statue of John Huston, and a beautiful fountain... but most people know it for its shops and stands.

-Was built in 1922, it was the first theater in Puerto Vallarta
+It was built in 1922, it was the first theater in Puerto Vallarta.

-We had a beautiful day wandering around the cobbled streets of Puerto Vallarta, we will be back!
+We had a beautiful day wandering around the cobbled streets of Puerto Vallarta!